 Limited Partnership (LP)

-Limited partnerships have a general partner that is responsible for day-to-day activities as outlined above, and they also have a partner(s) who are not involved in the daily operations.
-Thus, they have less liability than a general partner.
-The most common example of this would be a silent partner.
-Someone who provides capital for the business but is not involved in daily operations.
-The only liability they have is the capital or investment they put in.
+Limited partnerships have a general partner that is responsible for day-to-day activities as well as a partner(s) who are not involved in the daily operations.
+The most common example of this would be a silent partner, or someone who provides capital for the business but is not involved in daily operations.

 Limited Liability Partnership (LLP)

-Corporations are one of the more complicated business structures to set up and maintain because it involves extensive record keeping, reporting, and tax requirements – resulting in higher operational costs.
+Corporations are one of the more complicated business structures to set up and maintain because they involve extensive record keeping, reporting, and tax requirements.
+This also means they cost more to operate.
 Like partnerships, there are varying degrees or different types of corporations you can form.
 It’s up to you and your partner(s) to decide which structure makes the most sense, given everyone’s interests.

-This kind of corporation is a legal entity completely separate from its owner(s).
+This kind of corporation is a legal entity that remains completely separate from its owner(s).
 The separate entity allows the corporation to make a profit, record losses, be taxed, and held legally liable independently from the owner.
 The biggest advantage of a C Corp is the protection from personal liability.
-Conversely, the greatest disadvantage is taxation.
-In some cases, corporations are taxed twice – once upon earning a profit and another when dividends are paid to shareholders.
+The greatest disadvantage is taxation, because in some cases, corporations are taxed twice: once upon earning a profit and another when dividends are paid to shareholders.

-An S Corporation is more attractive to small business owners opening up a retail store than a C Corp because it’s a hybrid of a corporation and partnership.
-With an S Corp, profits and losses passed through the personal income tax of its owner(s) or shareholders like that of a partnership.
-On the other hand, an S Corp also provides personal liability protection like that of a corporation.
+S Corporations are a popular option among retail store owners because they’re hybrids of a corporation and partnership.
+With an S Corp, profits and losses passed through the personal income tax of its owner(s) or shareholders, just like in a partnership.
+On the other hand, an S Corp also provides personal liability protection, just like a corporation would.

 Limited Liability Company (LLC)